CateMorx/Vigenere-Cipher/README.md

 # Vigenere Cipher
-This is a python program that
+This is a python program that asks the user for the plaintext (all uppercase letters, no spaces) and the keyword (all uppercase letters) and produce the ciphertext using the Vigenère cipher.

 ![Alt Text](Vigenere-Cipher.gif)